rafern/lazy-widgets/README.md

 ## Contributing

-To build this project, run `npm run build`.
-To build in watch mode and with unminified output run `npm run dev`; the `http-server` package must be installed.
+To build this project, run `pnpm run build`.
+To build in watch mode and with unminified output run `pnpm run dev`; the `http-server` package must be installed.

-To check for linter errors, run `npm run lint`.
+To check for linter errors, run `pnpm run lint`.

-To add/modify theme properties, modify the `theme_properties.json` file and run `npm run generate_theme`.
+To add/modify theme properties, modify the `theme_properties.json` file and run `pnpm run generate_theme`.

 ## Documentation

-Documentation can be generated locally with the command `npm run docs`.
+Documentation can be generated locally with the command `pnpm run docs`.
 Output will be in a new `docs` folder.
 The documentation is also served on [Github Pages](https://rafern.github.io/lazy-widgets).